-This is one of the best edge banding trimmers available in my opinion.
+I'm pretty sure this is one of the best edge banding trimmers available.
 It has two blades for cutting in either direction and both blades can easily be reversed if one becomes dull.
-I've used one in my shop for quite some time and rarely have to change the blades.
+I've used one in my shop for more than a decade.
 The finger-friendly design of this edge trimmer makes it safe and easy to use.
 I've always maintained a "simple is better" approach to most veneering tools and this item is no exception.

 Not for use with PVC or plastic edge bandings.